-- Deliver page speeds three times faster than BigCommerce
+- Deliver page speed three times faster than BigCommerce

-- Sell on over 20 channels with Shopify’s official partnerships
+- Sell across 20+ channels through official partnerships

-“Migration is a dirty word around here.
-We’ve tried every platform because we’re nimble and we switch when something isn’t working.
-It’s costly to switch, and migrating is a major upheaval.
-We’re married to Shopify Plus and love the technology.
-Save yourself the time and money and just start with Shopify, and you won’t need to worry about switching as you grow.”
+We’ve tried every platform because we switch when something isn’t working.
+It’s costly and migrating is a major upheaval.
+Now we’re married to Shopify Plus and love the technology.
+Save yourself the time and money and just start with Shopify.
+You won’t need to worry about switching as you grow.Paul HodgeCEO, Laird Superfood

 The answer lies in understanding an often misused word: enterprise.

-There’s a dark side to high-volume growth in ecommerce, problems that only appear under the strains of scale.
-For brands dependant on on-premise solutions, the symptoms are usually overly complex functionality, lagging speed of implementation, and mounting tech debt.
+High-volume growth in ecommerce has a downside—one that only appears under the strain of scale.
+For brands using on-premise software, the symptoms are usually complex functionality, slow implementation, and mounting tech debt.